rishuriya/AeroLead/DEPLOYMENT.md

-# AeroLead Deployment Guide
+# ScaleScribe Deployment Guide

-Complete guide for building, pushing, deploying, and managing the AeroLead application across different platforms.
+Complete guide for building, pushing, deploying, and managing the ScaleScribe application across different platforms.

 ## Table of Contents